 A 240v mains electrical system is available as a factory-fitted option on all models.
-The Fiesta and Pullman are supplied with a 12S lead which will supply supply 12v electrical power when plugged into the 12S socket on your car.
+All models are supplied with a 12S lead which will supply supply 12v electrical power when plugged into the 12S socket on your car.
 12v electricity is used to power the internal lights and the refrigerator when travelling.